Have you always dreamed of Christmas in New York? Here are 11 of the best festive things to do in New York City during the Christmas holiday season.

 Skating outdoors is an important part of a holiday trip to New York for many visitors.
 The best-known skating rink is the one at Rockefeller Plaza but did you know that there are less busy rinks in midtown Manhattan?

 Just a few blocks south of the Rockefeller Center, you can rent skates and hit the ice at the Bryant Park rink (5th Avenue and 42nd Street) which is the only free admission ice skating rink in New York City.
-Central Park’s Wollman Rink (around 5th Avenue and 59th Street) is another popular outdoor skating venue and while there is a fee to skate at this rink, it is less expensive than the Rockefeller Center rink.
+Central Park’s Wollman Rink (around 6th Avenue and 59th Street) is another popular outdoor skating venue and while there is a fee to skate at this rink, it is less expensive than the Rockefeller Center rink ($15-35 USD for adult admission).

 3. Meet Santa Claus at Macy’s

-Chances are that if you have ever watched Miracle on 34th Street, you have thought about meeting the “real Santa” at Macy’s flagship department store.
+Chances are that if you have ever watched Miracle on 34th Street, you have thought about meeting the “real Santa” at Macy’s flagship department store in Herald Square.
 We have always visited New York between Christmas and New Year’s so never had an opportunity to meet the Macy’s Santa Claus when our girls were young and a part of me regrets that just a bit.

 If you do have an opportunity to be in New York between the U.S. Thanksgiving holiday and Christmas Eve then make a point of taking your children to Macy’s Santaland (advance reservations are required in order to minimize the waiting time to see Santa).